diantyapitaloka/Customer-Segmentation-Banking/README.md

 ## ☂️🌂🌞 Proportion of total sales based on generations 🌞🌂☂️

-The proportion of total sales, Sales are fairly evenly distributed across generations, with Gen Z leading slightly at 25.6%, followed closely by Boomers and Gen X at 25.5%, and Gen Y at 23.5%.
+The proportion of total sales, sales are fairly evenly distributed across generations, with Gen Z leading slightly at 25.6%, followed closely by Boomers and Gen X at 25.5%, and Gen Y at 23.5%.

 This indicates a balanced contribution to total sales, with no single generation dominating.